 Let’s see how we can read the 4 individual tiles and mosaic them

 operations.
-We can use the rasterio.merge
+We can use the rioxarray.merge module to carry

 out this operation.